craigtp/PersonalStudy/Books.md

      Zen and the Art of Motorcycle Maintenance                                       | Clean Code                                                                      |
      Clean Coder                                                                     |
-     Domain-Driven Design: Tackling complexity in the heart of software              | Implementing Domain Driven Design                                               |
      Design Patterns: Elements of Reusable Object-Oriented Software                  | The Mythical Man Month                                                          |
      Refactoring: Improving the Design of Existing Code                              |